MatthewTan96/OOP/Server/README.md

-I'm also using Flyway for DB migrations to have some form of version control on our DB.
+I'm using Flyway for DB migrations to have some form of version control on our DB.
 Each of the class variables in the Vessel class will be mapped to a column in the DB.
-JPA Hibernate does this mapping automatically
+I have Set up DAO to handle the mapping of class variables to column name.

 Just pull my branch and open the Server/pom.xml as a project in IntelliJ and it should resolve all the dependencies for you.
 Run the TeeamsixtesterApplication src file to start the programme.